deadlyvipers/dojo_rules/introduction.md

 Hey there everyone, Alex here.
 I am a developer from Florida who is currently taking class at the University of Florida.
 Learning GitHub as we speak.
+It is cool how committing changes in this file to my branch automatically updates the pull request.